LibraryCarpentry/lc-git/episodes/02-getting-started.md

 We can see that one file has changed and that we made one insertion, which was a line with the text '#Hello, world!'.
 We can
 also see the commit message 'Add index.md', which we added by adding the `-m` flag to `git commit`.
+The commit message is used to record a short, descriptive, and specific summary of what we did to help us remember later on without having to look at the actual changes.
+If we just run `git commit` without the `-m` option, Git will launch nano (or whatever other editor we configured as `core.editor`) so that we can write a longer message.

-We now have a permanent record of what was changed, along with additional details such as when that change was made.
+Having made a commit, we now have a permanent record of what was changed, along with metadata about who made the commit and at what time.

-However, we now have a problem.
-At the moment our changes are only recorded locally, on our computer.
+But at the moment our changes are only recorded locally, on our computer.
 If we wanted to work collaboratively with someone else they would have no way of seeing what we've done.
-Let's fix that by using GitHub to share our work.
+We will fix that in the next episode by using GitHub to share our work.